mitterio/server-custom-profile-demo/README.md

 yarn run start
 ```

 On start, you'll get a channel ID printed to the console.
-Copy this ID and paste it inside the timeline events demo app.
+Copy this ID and paste it inside the custom profiles demo app.